 INVITING CHRONIC PAIN AND ILLNESS TO TEA

-Pain and trauma can shape the relationship we have with our minds, bodies and hearts.
+Chronic pain and/or illness can shape the relationship we have with our minds, bodies and hearts.
 This course is for those seeking to change their relationship with a chronic struggle that they may perceive as an obstacle to living life fully.

 Through experiential exercises, meditations, group discussions, community-building and home practice, participants will learn to deepen their awareness of themselves as much more than the pain or illness.